strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 By default, your new article would be saved as a draft.
 But let's not be too shy, and publish it right away: from the **Status** dropdown, choose **published**.

 Finally, click on **Save** at the top of the window.

-> 🥳  You have just created and published your very first article with Strapi.

 ### 3. Update the Homepage